mbwilson10/WebsiteAttempt3/content/home/hero.md

 #label = "Contact me"

 +++
-## My name is **Max Wilson** and I'm a **Actuarial Analyst** for **SVMIC**
+## My name is **Max Wilson**, and I'm an **Actuarial Analyst** for **SVMIC** in Nashville, TN

 This site is meant to be a channel where I can give my professional opinion in a variety of financial topics revolving around risk and valuation.
-I also hope to express not only my professional expertise, but also to post about future goals and hobbies.
+I hope to express not only my professional expertise, but also to post about future goals and hobbies.